 Jeanne is the professional to follow to stay up-to-date with the future of work.
 She’s a partner at Future Workplace, a firm that helps companies rethink the future of their workplace.
 She has received the Distinguished Contribution in Workplace Learning Award by the ATD and the Colin Corder Award for Excellence in Workplace Learning by Learning & Performance Institute.
 To keep up with some of her findings and research, check out her contributions in Fast Company, Harvard Business Review, Harvard Management Update, Forbes, Journal of Business Strategy, and more.

 13. Perry Timms

-Perry is the founder of the Chartered Institute of Personnel and Development (CIPD) and PTHR, a company that aims to offer transformational HR services to help people lead fulfilling lives through improved work opportunities.
+Perry is the founder of PTHR, a company that aims to offer transformational HR services to help people lead fulfilling lives through improved work opportunities.
+He's a Chartered Member of Chartered Institute of Personnel and Development (CIPD).
 He is also the author of Transformational HR along with being a professor at Hult International Business School and a WorldBlu® Certified Consultant and Coach.